 If all agents agree on a price range for your home, go with the consensus.
 Watch out for an agent whose opinion of value is considerably higher than the others.

-Obligations to disclose information about a property vary.
+Obligations to disclose information about a property can vary by state.

-Under the strictest laws, you and your agent, if you have one, are required to disclose all facts materially affecting the value or desirability of the property, which are known or accessible to you.
+Generally, you should disclose all facts materially affecting the value or desirability of the property, which are known or accessible to you.

 Relocating & Moving